survivejs/webpack-book/manuscript/techniques/04_testing.md

 };
 ```

-W> The file has to be named exactly as *karma.conf.js* as otherwise, Karma doesn't pick it up automatically.
+W> The file has to be named exactly as *karma.conf.js*.
+Otherwise Karma doesn't pick it up automatically.

+W> The setup generates a bundle per each test.
+If you have a large amount of tests and want to improve performance, set up `require.context` as for Mocha above.
+See [karma-webpack issue 23](https://github.com/webpack-contrib/karma-webpack/issues/23) for more details.

 {pagebreak}